InseeFr/Bowie/GET-STARTED.md

 - **Helm** : to install Helm, refer to the [Helm install guide](https://github.com/helm/helm#install)
 - **kubectl** : to install kubectl, refer to the [kubernetes kubectl install guide](https://kubernetes.io/docs/tasks/tools/)

-#### Architecture scheme
+#### Architecture

-The architecture of the Survey Designer is modular to make a multifunctional service (design, persist, generate, visualize,...).
+The architecture of the Survey Designer is modular with several services for several capabilities (design, persist, generate, visualize,...).

+At least two services must be running in order to design a questionnaire:
-The installation of a minimum base is essential to enter a questionnaire: Pogues (FO, BO and DB) and DDI-Access-Services.
+- Pogues (FO, BO and DB)
+- DDI-Access-Services.

-Finally, to access the visualization in the different survey tools, you must add Eno-WS (the DDI and PDF visualization will then be possible) and the orchestrators that interest you: (Queen, Stromae V1 or / and Stromae V2).
+Finally, to access the visualization in the different survey tools, you must add:
+- Eno-WS (the DDI and PDF visualization will then be possible)
+- and the orchestrators of interest:
+  - for the interviewer questionnaires, Queen
+  - for web questionnaires, Stromae V1 or / and Stromae V2.

-You can refer to the [Readme](./README.md) for more information.
+You can refer to the [Readme](./README.md) for more information about these different components.

 ![Bowie architecture scheme](./deploiement/bowie-archi-github.jpg)